 Description of Services:

 Second Chance helps men and women successfully reenter the workforce and community.
-Specialized services, training, and resources are available to help each person identify their personal goals and the steps to achieving them.
-This includes maintaining sobriety, securing employment, reunifying with family, and pursuing education, among others.
+Specialized services, training and resources are available to help each person identify their personal goals and the steps to achieving them.
+This includes maintaining sobriety, securing employment, reunifying with family, pursuing education, among others.

-Each year, more than nine million people cycle through local jails and more than 700,000 are released from state and federal prisons.
-Reentry programs are designed to assist incarcerated individuals with a successful transition to their community.
+Each year, more than nine million people cycle through local jails and more than 700,000 are released from state and federal prison.
+Collaborative court programs are designed to assist incarcerated individuals with a successful transition to their community.

 JOB READINESS TRAINING